Home » International Relations » Indo-Pakistan Wars

 Bangladesh Liberation War (1971) 1971 Sparked by the Bangladesh independence movement.
 India intervened, leading to the creation of Bangladesh.
 The Shimla Agreement later returned gained territories to Pakistan.
 Over 90,000 Pakistani prisoners of war were taken.

 Kargil War (1999) 1999 Pakistani troops infiltrated into Indian territory.
 India launched a military and diplomatic response, regaining control within two months.
 International pressure, including from the USA, forced Pakistan to withdraw.
-Pakistan admitted to over 4,000 casualties and considered a major defeat.
+Pakistan admitted to over 4,000 casualties and considered it a major defeat.

 Siachen Conflict 1984-2003 Military engagement over the disputed Siachen Glacier in Kashmir.